"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

-Ever since he got his big break on the '80s hospital soap St. Elsewhere (Dr. Phillip Chandler was the OG McDreamy, jsyk), Denzel Washington has been making *bank.* Last year alone, he starred in two major films—The Little Things (which was a v profitable flop) and The Tragedy of MacBeth (which earned him Oscar, Golden Globe, and SAG Awards noms)—and it doesn't look like he's slowing down anytime soon.
-Ofc, the question begs: Just how massive is Denzel Washington's net worth?
+Ever since he got his big break on ’80s hospital soap St. Elsewhere (Dr. Phillip Chandler was the OG McDreamy, JSYK), Denzel Washington has been making *bank*.
+Just two years ago alone, he starred in two major films—The Little Things (which was a v profitable flop) and The Tragedy of MacBeth (which earned him Oscar, Golden Globe, and SAG Awards noms)—and it doesn’t look like he’s slowing down any time soon.
+Ofc, the question begs: Just how massive is Denzel Washington’s net worth?
 Answer: Pretty damn massive.
-Let's take a lil journey through how Denzel amassed his full-on fortune, shall we?
+Let’s take a lil journey through how Denzel amassed his full-on fortune, shall we?

 First of all, he’s been in the biz for decades

 After a few bit roles and TV movies, Denzel landed his breakout role on St. Elsewhere in 1982, and a star was born.
 There’s no solid intel on what his St. Elsewhere salary was exactly, but the series was a six-season hit with 137 episodes/paychecks to slide into Denzel’s bank account, so chances are he made a good amount of dough.

 After its initial run, reruns of St. Elsewhere aired in syndication for a while, which no doubt earned Denzel even more $$$ in royalties.
 And FYI, all six seasons of the series are available to stream on Hulu rn so…get on it.